 - Empires of Time (Basic Books, 1989)

 - World Archaeoastronomy, ed.
 (Cambridge University Press, 1988)

 - Skywatchers of Ancient Mexico (University of Texas Press, 1980), (Translations in German, Italian, Chinese, Korean, Polish, Portugese)

-Numerous articles, reviews and commentaries in Science, American Scientist, American Antiquity, Monographs of the American Philosophical Society, Archaeology, Sky & Telescope
+- Numerous articles, reviews, and commentaries in Science, American Scientist, American Antiquity, Monographs of the American Philosophical Society, Archaeology, and Sky & Telescope

 - Grants include those from NSF, Sigma Xi, the OSCO Fund, Earthwatch (Educational Expeditions International), and the National Geographic Society

 - Visiting Scholar, University of Padua 1985, 1989

 - Resident Scholar, Centro Internazionale A. Beltrame di Storio dello Spazio & Tempo, Padua 1985